Juniper/ukai/doc/installation.md

 ## Setup Fernet token

-We will use Keystone in Region1 as master, and Region2 as slave.
+We will use Keystone in Region1 as master, and Region2 as a slave.

-### Setup master keystone
+### Setup master Keystone

 Step1: Setup Keystone in Region1.